real-numbers/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk panelplot](figure/panelplot.png)

-Conclusion:  It looks like the person's weekday activity started earlier and was greatest in the mornings, while weekend activity started later and then was more spread out throughout the day.
+Conclusion:  It looks like the person's weekday activity started earlier and was greatest in the mornings, while weekend activity started later and then was more evenly spread out throughout the day.

-** Rubric:  The report contains R code for all of the results presented.**
+**Rubric:  The report contains R code for all of the results presented.**

-Dear Peer Assessors, I tried to keep it simple for you by sticking to the rubric.
+Dear Peer Assessors, I tried to keep it simple by sticking to the rubric.
 Please leave a comment if you deducted any points.
-Thanks!
+Thanks and good luck with your assignment!

 # The End